zurilg/Scrabble/README.md

 IntelliJ IDEA Community Edition 2023.3.2

+Oracle OpenJDK version 22

 __________________________________________________________________________________________________________________________

 # Installation

-#Download IntelliJ IDEA Community Edition 2023.3.2 to your computer
+## Download IntelliJ IDEA Community Edition 2023.3.2 to your computer

-#Download The latest version of Java
+## Download The latest version of Java

-#Check the presence of the different Java libraries on your computer using the terminal.
+## Check the presence of the different Java libraries on your computer using the terminal.
 Install it if needed.

+## Use Oracle OpenJDK version 22 as SDK
 __________________________________________________________________________________________________________________________

 # Usage